Compressed Sensing with Deep Image Prior and Learned Regularization: Implementation Details

+\textbf{Hyperparameter search:} After a standard grid search procedure, we set the TV hyperparameter $\lambda_T = 0.01$, which aids in providing a sharper reconstruction of the image's high frequency components.
+For the learned regularization experiments in Section~\ref{sec:lr_results}, a similar grid search was performed to set $\lambda_L = 100$.
+The criteria for selecting a hyperparameter is one that provides lowest error with the observed measurements, i.e. without observing ground truth.
+We tune hyperparameters on a random set of ten images; this set is disjoint from the images used for evaluation.

-The network's initial seed $z$ in Eqn.~\ref{eqn:y-AG} is initialized with random Gaussian i.i.d. entries and then held fixed as we optimize over network weights $w$.
-We found negligible difference when varying the dimension of $z$ (within reason), as this only affects the number of channels in the network's first layer.
-As such we set the dimension of $z$ to be $128$, a standard choice for DCGAN architectures.
+\textbf{Initalizations:} The measurement matrix $A$ is initialized at random for each sample.
+Similarly network input $z$ in Eqn.~\ref{eqn:y-AG} is initialized with random Gaussian i.i.d. entries and then held fixed as we optimize over network weights $w$.
+We set the dimension of $z$ to be $128$, a standard choice for DCGAN architectures.
+For a sufficient number of pixels $n$, i.e. for chest x-ray and retinopathy images, different initializations of $z$ do not affect performance.
+However for smaller $n$, i.e. for MNIST images, performance can vary with different initializations of $z$.

-We further note that the ``Error vs. Iterations'' curve of CS-DIP with RMSProp did not monotonically decrease for some learning rates, even though error gradually decreased in all cases.
-As such we implemented a stopping condition which chooses the reconstruction with least error over the last 20 iterations.
-Note we choose this reconstruction based off measurement loss and do not look at the ground truth image.
+\textbf{Early stopping:} We stop after $1000$ iterations in all experiments.
+Similar to Figure 2 in Ulyanov et al.~\cite{ulyanov2017deep}, we found MSE to decrease initially and then plateau until roughly $10,000$ iterations, at which point the network overfits to noise.
+Hence we terminate the optimization procedure within this plateau region to avoid overfitting.
+This early stopping technique is common in DIP methods, hence our motivation to justify it theoretically in Section~\ref{theory}.